pact-foundation/docs.pact.io/docs/pact_broker/docker_images/pactfoundation.md

 ## Prerequisites

 * A running postgresql database and the ability to connect to it (see [POSTGRESQL.md][postgres]).
-* If on Mac, you will need the `timeout` or `gtimeout` function.
-You can install `gtimeout` using `brew install coreutils`.

 ## Getting Started

 1. [Install Docker][docker]
 2. Prepare your environment if you are not running postgresql in a docker container.
 Setup the pact broker connection to the database through the use of the following environment variables.
-If you want to use a disposable postgres docker container just do `export DISPOSABLE_PSQL=true` before running the [script/test.sh][test-script].

 For a postgres or mysql database: